gabemansur/vuca-nators/README.md

 **Sprint Goal:** To create a simple, functional front end for Fortune Teller, with more user interaction, that is presentable.

 Value this sprint will bring:
+For this sprint we plan to bring value by accomplishing as many of the following user stories as we can.
+FT-4, As a crypto investor, I want to be able to see the percent change of a cryptocurrency so I can understand it’s performance. https://vuca-nators.atlassian.net/browse/FT-4
+FT-30, As a crypto investor, I want to see a screen designed similarly to coinmarketcap.com. https://vuca-nators.atlassian.net/browse/FT-30
+FT-7, As a crypto investor, I want to be able to add and remove cryptocurrencies to my watchlist so that I can quickly view them upon login.https://vuca-nators.atlassian.net/browse/FT-7
+FT-6, As a crypto investor, I want to be able to view and click on my watchlist tab so that I can see my favorite cryptocurrencies.https://vuca-nators.atlassian.net/browse/FT-6
+FT-8, As a crypto investor, I want to be able to sort and filter cryptocurrencies in the list so that I can view the top performing ones. https://vuca-nators.atlassian.net/browse/FT-8
+FT-5, As a crypto investor, I want to be able to view the current price and the predicted price so that I can make informed investment decisions. https://vuca-nators.atlassian.net/browse/FT-5

 Jira Product Backlog: [JIRA-URL](https://vuca-nators.atlassian.net/jira/software/projects/FT/boards/1/backlog)

 ### Forecast

+In this sprint we forcasted 14 story points.
+The rationale for this forecast was that we had completed almost all of our user stories from the previous sprint so we only added 1 more story point to stay within a similar range which based on last sprint worked well for our team.

+We pulled stories into our sprint 3 backlog and only developers participated in this activity.
+(Based on our scrum team roles becuase our team has everyone in the role of a developer this included the whole team).

+Our sprint backlog where the aggregate size of the stories does not exceed our forecast(the size of each backlog item is less than half the forecast velocity for this sprint): https://vuca-nators.atlassian.net/jira/software/projects/FT/boards/1/backlog

 ### Sprint Burdown Chart